 Trying acupuncture can work wonders.
 This ancient alternative healing method can decrease the itching sensation and improve the skin condition of someone with mild atopic dermatitis.
 Being a natural Eastern medicinal practice, this does not have any side effects.
 Just make sure you get this from a licensed therapist.

 8. Do wet wrap therapy

 Wet wrap therapy means wrapping the skin with a wet fabric to hydrate and calm the itching skin caused by mild atopic dermatitis.
 It can also make topical medications work better after you have applied them on your skin.
 Wet wraps should be done after taking a bath, moisturizing, and applying topical medications.
 Cotton fabric or gauze can be used.
 All you have to do is dampen it, wrap it around the affected area, and cover it with a dry layer.
 Put on your usual clothes and make sure to secure the wraps.
 Let it stay for several hours.

 9. Moisturise frequently

 Dry skin is one of the most popular causes of itchiness in mild atopic dermatitis.
 It is often coupled with flaking and scabbing.
 To prevent having dry skin and to maintain the moisture in the skin, apply ointments or creams that contain ceramides.
-Ceramides help moisturise the skin and strengthen the skin’s barrier.
-It acts like a protection against irritants and allergens which then prevents dryness, itching and irritation.
+Ceramides help moisturize the skin and strengthen the skin’s barrier.
+It acts as a protection against irritants and allergens which then prevents dryness, itching, and irritation.

 There are many ways in which you can relieve skin itching caused by mild atopic dermatitis.
 These are just other options aside from over-the-counter medications.
 Take note that before you do anything, consult with your doctor first to get a proper diagnosis of your mild atopic dermatitis.
 You will eventually need a treatment plan even as you continue doing the tips for itch relief.